Welcome to Downing! We hope you find the following advice helpful in preparing to commence your English studies with us in October 2019.

-Please use the reading lists below to prepare yourself over the summer.
-You should read all the primary texts listed, and as many of the asterisked secondary texts as you can before the beginning of term.
-The list of secondary texts—though not mandatory reading—is designed to help you hone your critical and interpretive skills while building a depth of contextual understanding of the periods under study.
+Please use the suggestions below to prepare yourself over the summer.
+You should read as many of the suggested texts as you can before the beginning of term.
+This list - though not mandatory reading - is designed to help you hone your critical and interpretive skills while building a depth of contextual understanding of the periods under study.

 It is a good idea to spend some time before your arrival developing your background knowledge of the foundational texts of Western literature: Ovid’s Metamorphoses; Homer’s Odyssey (we recommend Robert Fitzgerald’s Vintage Classics translation); and Virgil’s Aeneid (in the Penguin Classics or Oxford World’s Classics editions).
 You’ll find it useful to have some familiarity with the Bible (King James authorised version), particularly Genesis, Exodus, Ecclesiastes, Job, Psalms, Song of Songs, the gospels of Matthew, Mark, Luke and John and Revelation.
-If you haven’t done much early literature before, then reading Dante’s Divine Comedy (in translations by Robin Kirkpatrick or Clive James) and a few of Chaucer’s Canterbury Tales would be useful.
+If you haven’t done much early literature before, then reading Dante’s Divine Comedy (in translations by Robin Kirkpatrick or Clive James) would be useful.
+Please also read as many as you can of Chaucer’s Canterbury Tales (in the Riverside Chaucer, or the edition edited by Jill Mann).
 Shakespeare figures in all parts of the course, and at the end of Part I we will expect you to have read the majority of the plays and the sonnets, so getting started on reading more of his works is crucial.

 Since the terms at Cambridge are short and busy, it is always a good idea to read as many of the long works outside term as you can; it is much easier to write a good essay on a book that you have read more than once.
 Mark key passages and try to discipline yourself to make notes about a book after reading it, commenting on the things that struck you, perhaps about its plot, characterisation, or symbolic level.
 Ask yourself what seems to have caught the author’s eye, what the themes are, and what you consider the strengths and weaknesses of the book/author.
 You will be amazed at how effectively such notes will recall the book to you later.
 Note the date of publication or composition of a work and try to place it in the writer’s development and in relation to other contemporary books and relevant historical events.
 Try to buy editions with introductions and examine the annotation; especially with texts of the 16th–18th centuries, unannotated editions or those with irrelevant annotation will handicap you.